rio-sanjuan/home-school/Topic Notes/Books/Data Science on AWS.md

 See [[Amazon EC2#Spot Instances]]
 ## Amazon AI Services and AutoML with [[Amazon SageMaker]]

+"*AutoML*" commonly refers to the effort of automating the typical steps of a model development workflow.
 ## Data Ingestion, Exploration, and Preparation in AWS

+Covered in more detail in [[Data Science on AWS#Chapter 4 Ingest Data into the Cloud]], [[Data Science on AWS#Chapter 5 Explore the Dataset]], and [[Data Science on AWS#Chapter 6 Prepare the Dataset for Model Training]].

+### Data Ingestion and Data Lakes with [[Amazon S3]] and [[AWS Lake Formation]]

+>Business success is often closely related to a company's ability to quickly extract value from their data.

+This is why many companies are moving to a highly scalable, available, secure, and flexible data store, often called a *data lake*.

+A *data lake* is a centralized and secure repository that enables us to store, govern, discover, and share data at any scale.
+With a data lake, we can run any kind of analytics efficiently, and use multiple AWS services without having to transform and deploy more accurate models.

 ## Model Training and Tuning with [[Amazon SageMaker]]